nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 <!-- **TODO: screenshots?** -->

 As you can see, this approach is useful when your processes have different resource requirements.
-It empowers you to can right-size the resource allocations you set up for each process based on actual data, not guesswork.
+It empowers you to right-size the resource allocations you set up for each process based on actual data, not guesswork.

 !!!note